dicusa/Food-ordering-Application/README.md

 ![Food Ordering Application Demo](images/ApplicationOverview/20200302_194029.gif)

 ### List of libraries used for development of this Application
-API setup: AXIOS
+-API setup: AXIOS
-Navigation libraries(version dependent)
+-Navigation libraries(version dependent)

 ### To use Yelp API
 Visit https://www.yelp.com/ using a VPN if not supported at your location.